- 01 How to Install, Initialize and Partition SSD

 Step 5.
 Assign Drive Letter or Path, then set the file system as NTFS.
 Click "Finish".

-Wait for the process to complete and this will create a new partition in your SSD.
+Wait for the process to complete, and this will create a new partition in your SSD.
+You can click the buttons below to let more people know about the ways to partition an SSD.

 Partitioning SSD Is Easy, Take Steps to Make Use of Your SSD Now